nmdc-mdc/h9_seg8_clade/README.md

 #### 1. Install BLAST

 BLAST version 2.16 is required.
 Since conda does not support direct installation of version 2.16, please download the Linux version of BLAST 2.16 from the NCBI FTP server.
-Alternatively, the BLAST 2.16 package located in the BLAST_2.16 directory can be used.

 ##### Steps to Install: